How Often Should Active Adults Get Sports Massage? (A Massage Frequency Guide For Active Adults in Surprise, AZ)

 This is less about relaxation and more about restoring function and supporting recovery.

-A Real-World Example
+A Real-World Example of Massage Frequency

+A lot of my clients are pickleball players.
 The ones who come in once a month usually stay ahead of shoulder and elbow issues.
 They keep playing, keep moving, and don’t think much about it.

+The ones who wait until it hurts?
 They often need multiple sessions just to get back to baseline… and sometimes time off from playing.

 Same body.
 Different approach.